joydeepTheProgrammer/Gas-detection-system/README.md

 PCB layouts, Gerber files, BOMs, CAD files), documentation, configuration files, examples, and supporting materials—is made available under the MIT License.

-The following is the official, unmodified MIT License.

 ---